uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 Your degree can be from outside the UK.

-If you do not have a degree yet, you can [apply to an undergraduate teaching course](https://www.ucas.com/postgraduate/teacher-training/train-teach-england/undergraduate-teacher-training-england) instead of a postgraduate course.
+If you do not have a degree yet, you can apply to an [undergraduate teacher training course](https://www.ucas.com/postgraduate/teacher-training/train-teach-england/undergraduate-teacher-training-england) instead of a postgraduate course.

 #### English and maths qualifications